Crystal Lake Trail Review – Best Hoosier Pass Hikes

 Just south of Breckenridge is Hoosier Pass, one of the tallest continental divides in the country at 11,542 feet above sea level.
-This area offers unparalleled views of the 10 Mile Range, especially Red Mountain and is a busy area in both summer and winter conditions.
+This area offers unparalleled views of the 10 Mile Range, especially Red Mountain, and is a busy area in both summer and winter conditions.
 There are multiple trails that leave from the parking lot at the top of the pass, such as Hoosier Ridge, Hoosier Pass Loop, North Star Mountain.
 One of our favorites is Crystal Lake trail – it’s an easier hike, with a shorter, more manageable length that takes you to an alpine lake and multiple collapsed mine ruins.
 Within minimal elevation gain, this hike is a great option for an easier hike that still offers great views and lots of things to see.

 Getting There